bbauska/Coursera-Bootstrap/readme.md

 This ,a, tag here, I am using it as a button here.

-That\'s why I specify the role as a button.
+That&apos;s why I specify the role as a button.

 This is important.